 Family legal cases are wrought with emotion, especially when children are involved.
 It’s not uncommon for one parent to attempt to gain control over a divorce or child custody battle by falsely accusing the other parent of domestic abuse.
 Because abuse tends to happen behind closed doors with few witnesses, little evidence beyond the initial testimony is needed to pursue criminal charges.
 Naturally, courts on Long Island act swiftly in cases of child neglect or abuse to protect children from harm.
 However, even when the allegations of abuse or neglect aren’t legitimate, custody and visitation rights may be revoked from the accused parent without real cause.

-The Importance of Getting Legal Help
+The Importance of Getting Legal Help if You are Accused of Child Abuse or Neglect

 If you were accused of child neglect or abuse of any kind — be it physical, sexual, verbal, or emotional — it’s imperative that you secure legal representation as soon as possible.
 When the charges are levied against you, the state begins building a case against you right away.
 Even if the accuser ends up recanting their testimony, the state still has an obligation to pursue the charges unless and until evidence proves that no abuse or neglect occurred, or you were not the perpetrator.
 This means that you could still end up in court, even after your accuser withdraws their statement.
 Having an experienced family law attorney on your side can help you bring forward a solid defense.